washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 1. Serillize and desrillize.
 Make sure you use the right library:
    `google.golang.org/protobuf/encoding/protojson`.
-2. Write some boilerplate code by your own. (or maybe you want do it with code generation?)
+2. Write some boilerplate code by your own. (or you want to do it with code generation?)

-The only thing to consider I think is performance, just benchmark with your own proto message you will come to a conclusion.
+I think the only thing to consider is performance, just benchmark with your own proto message you will come to a conclusion.
 Generally, I prefer the second one.

 ### code generation